ebsaral/ebsaral/GiftsOfNature.md

 **Hey!**  I know these all sound **magical** *(and maybe a bit scary)* to you while it's not a surprise for me anymore.
 If you would like to witness the validity of my gifts, **feel free to try me** with honesty and goodwill.

+*Facing these gifts by thinking "this can't be true" is not a scientific approach.
+Because it is true, darling. :)*

 Remember, **you also have all these gifts** visibly hidden in your journey.
 So, testing my gifts (talents) instead of trying (seeing) them might possibly deceive your own intention(s), and that choice isn’t mine to make.

 > [!NOTE]